zboxfs/zbox/CONTRIBUTING.md

 ## Branching

-Zbox has two main branches, both branches should always be compilable and passed all the unit and integration tests before pushed to GitHub.
+ZboxFS has two main branches, both branches should always be compilable and passed all the unit and integration tests before pushed to GitHub.

 - [master](https://github.com/zboxfs/zbox/tree/master)